-911 call made during the Jeremy Renner’s snowplough accident released
+Jeremy Renner ‘heard groaning in pain’ in 911 call after snowplough accident

 After being airlifted to a local hospital with “blunt chest trauma and orthopaedic injuries”, he received emergency surgery the following day, according to a statement from his representative.

 A recording of the 911 call that Renner’s neighbour made after the accident was obtained by news outlets including CNN and ABC7.
-It reportedly lasted more than 20 minutes.
+It reportedly lasted more than 20 minutes and includes audio of Renner “groaning” in pain.

 “Immediately!” the caller is heard yelling in the call, according to ABC7.
 “Someone’s been run over by a snowcat!